Could machine learning help bring marginalized voices into historical archives?

 Researchers at the Montreal AI Ethics Institute and Microsoft propose using machine learning to build comprehensive archives that could bridge gaps in cultural understanding, knowledge, and views.
-It’s their assertion that including others’ voices in archival processes with the help of machine learning can have positive ramifications on communities, particularly those which archivists have historically marginalized.
+They assert that including others’ voices in archival processes with the help of machine learning can have positive ramifications on communities, particularly those which archivists have historically marginalized.

 Rarely do people mistrust centralized and accessible directories of records, even when those records contain explicit or implicit biases.
-For instance, ten years after South Africa ended years of white rule and racial segregation under apartheid, books being used in the country’s schools were still not reflecting the history of what marginalized people experienced.
+For instance, 10 years after South Africa ended years of white rule and racial segregation under apartheid, books being used in the country’s schools still did not reflect the history of what people experienced.
 Unfortunately, archives play a crucial role in the advancement of human society; we depend on them to craft public policies and to preserve languages, cultures, self-identity, views, and values.

 The coauthors of the study sought to explore how technology like AI can address challenges around and amplify the usefulness of community databases and archives.
 They began by identifying areas where current archival practices fall short in serving the needs of underserved populations, finding that indigenous peoples, women, children, LGBTQIA2+, senior citizens, victims of genocides, racial minorities, cultural minorities, military veterans, and disabled populations often fall victim to oversights of archival tools and historians.